 the connection failure is caused by a transient network outage.

 Also set a source list on the replica for the replication channel.

 and manage source lists using the

-UDFs to add and remove single replication source servers.
-To add
+functions to add and remove single replication source servers.
+To

-The UDFs name the relevant replication channel and specify the
+The functions name the relevant replication channel and specify